German Cases Made Simple: All Four Cases with Charts, Tables & Quizzes

 German Articles in Different Cases

-German articles reflect the case, number, and grammatical gender of the noun they introduce.
-Definite articles (der, die, das) and indefinite articles (ein, eine) change form depending on the case.
-Possessive articles (mein, dein, sein, ihr, unser, euer) and the negative article kein follow the same declension pattern as ein.
+German articles reflect the case, number, and gender of the noun.
+Definite articles (der, die, das) and indefinite articles (ein, eine) change form by case; possessive articles and kein follow the ein-pattern.
+For example, masculine der becomes des (gen.), dem (dat.), and den (acc.).
+Not sure when to use which?
+See definite vs. indefinite articles.

 Definite Articles Chart